johnslobodan07/js-coding-challenge/README.md

 - "Error" state [screens/1.2-error.jpg](./screens/1.2-error.jpg)

 ## Note
 Please deploy the app to the server and share the url.
-Server details have been shared via email.
+Server details will be shared via email.

 ## FAQ